epicallan/email-service/README.md

 ### Email service

-This is a very simple email service api used internally for sending automated emails using gmail
+This is a very simple email service api used internally for sending automated emails using gmail.

 Expected http POST payload to the `/send` route
 ```